 ChargePoint coverage

-Where ChargePoint shines: when you’re frequently using ChargePoint hardware (or its roaming partners) and want a unified account/payment flow.
+ChargePoint is strongest when you’re frequently using ChargePoint stations (or compatible roaming partners) and want a unified account/payment flow.

-Translation: PlugShare is often better at answering: “Is this location a headache?”
+Translation: PlugShare is better at answering: “Is this location a headache?”

-Translation: ChargePoint is often better at: “Can I start a session right now, and how?”
+Translation: ChargePoint is better at: “Can I start a session right now, and how?”

 PlugShare filtering